*Ask Rachel* ICYMI, you can submit your questions about ANYTHING to me by using this form. You just may see my response on the blog!

 If you can start thinking that blogging isn’t just A road but THE road for you, things fall into place.
 That’s not to say you should be all desperate and and shortcut things.
 However, in my experience, if you don’t have the fire to truly BUILD something, then don’t waste your time, energy, and money because blogging isn’t for the faint of heart.
 It’s for the passionate.

 I think overcoming fear of judgement, make motivation and finding the time to do all the things a lot easier.
 Also, when you let go of fear, the motivation to create content becomes a lot easier.
-Obviously writer’s block of creator block can happen, but in my experience it’s usually traced back to fear.
+Obviously writer’s block can happen, but in my experience it’s usually traced back to fear or energy leaks.
 For example, you have something big going on in your life, emotionally draining you, making it impossible to think (or produce content) that’s “on brand.”
 I know I’ve produced nothing during those times because I couldn’t find a way to spin it as “helpful” or “actionable advice” (on brand for me).

 Daily Organization & Scheduling